 Definition of Spiritual care

-The spiritual care is about self-value, seeking beautiful things and part of divine test.
+The spiritual care is about self-value, seeking beautiful things and part of divine test Great start!
+Much more explanation needed, along with more resources.

 The spirituality is the heart and center of caring the patient as a whole, it serve as the core of each care program that will focus on spiritual aspect to provide complete patient satisfaction (Mok et al. 2010).